aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-haproxy/README.md

-# Existing Cluster with the AWS Observability accelerator base module and Nginx monitoring
+# Existing Cluster with the AWS Observability accelerator base module and HAProxy monitoring

-This example demonstrates how to use the AWS Observability Accelerator Terraform modules with haproxy monitoring enabled.
+This example demonstrates how to use the AWS Observability Accelerator Terraform modules with HAProxy monitoring enabled.
 The current example deploys the [AWS Distro for OpenTelemetry Operator](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html) for Amazon EKS with its requirements and make use of existing
 Amazon Managed Service for Prometheus and Amazon Managed Grafana workspaces.

-It is based on the `nginx module`, one of our [workload modules](../../modules/workloads/) to provide an existing EKS cluster with an OpenTelemetry collector, curated Grafana dashboards, Prometheus alerting and recording rules with multiple configuration options on the cluster infrastructure.
+It is based on the `haproxy module`, one of our [workload modules](../../modules/workloads/) to provide an existing EKS cluster with an OpenTelemetry collector, curated Grafana dashboards, Prometheus alerting and recording rules with multiple configuration options on the cluster infrastructure.